dberga/iquaflow-qmr-eo/README.md

+# IQUAFLOW - QMRNet EO Dataset Evaluation

+Note: Use our [jupyter notebook](https://github.com/dberga/iquaflow-qmr-eo/blob/master/IQF-UseCase-EO.ipynb) to run the use case.

 # Regressor Metrics

-The regressor metrics is a tool to measure the following metrics on image datasets:
+Regressor metrics as a tool to measure quality on image datasets:

  - *rer* is a measure of the edge response ( mesures the degree of the transition ) which also informs on image sharpness.
- - *snr* - Signal to noise ratio.
+ - *snr* - Signal to noise (gaussian) ratio.
  - *sigma* - of a gaussian distribution.
-It measure blur by defining its kernel.
+It measures blur by defining its kernel.
- - *sharpness* - Edge response
+ - *sharpness* - Edge response (lower is blurred, higher is oversharpened)
- - *scale* - resolution with respect to 1meter/pixel
+ - *scale* - resolution proportion scale (x2 from 0.30 is 0.15 m/px)

 ## Instrucctions: